Faculty Handbook: Vancouver Campus

 Open Education Resources

-NYIT-Vancouver recognizes the power of Open Educational Resources and works to continue incorporating more OER content.
+New York Tech recognizes the power of Open Educational Resources and works to continue incorporating more OER content.
 Our students actively engage in creating educational resources for the public domain under Creative Commons.
-Policies and procedures on the use and development of Open Education resources can be found at the New York Tech Library.
+Policies and procedures on the use and development of Open Education Resources can be found on the Vancouver digital library page.

 Registrar